daniellerlperez-del/daniellerlperez-del/README.md

 - **Led multiple beta and limited availability releases** for Frontline Assist capabilities, defining the enterprise AI release methodology as each wave shipped.
 No playbook existed.
 I built one: customer readiness criteria, governance checkpoints, rollback protocols, and support escalation paths for AI outputs in regulated environments.
 Every release made the next one faster and safer.
 - **Principal PM promotion** for building enterprise platforms from scratch, no playbook, nothing handed to the team, no one who had done it before at the company.
 - **WFM Product Academy leader** selected for the Melissa Perri cohort to scale discovery led product thinking and AI literacy across the product organization.
 - **17 years of operator level domain depth.** $2.8B in assets managed at BNY Mellon during the 2008 crisis.
 Personal banker at Bank of America.
-Store manager at Kay Jewelers, Store #1233 (32.8% over plan on Black Friday).
+Sales management at Kay Jewelers (32.8% over plan on Black Friday).
 Business systems analyst at Liberty Mutual (83% faster time-to-market on partner programs).
 I have worked every layer of the systems I now build for.
 That's not a resume line, it's why the architecture and products I build actually work in the field.

 ---